What Is a Gift Affidavit?

 - Details of any remaining debts the vehicle has and if the donee will assume those debts

-Both the donor and the donee should sign the document.
+Both you and the donee should sign the document.
+Your signatures confirm that both parties understand the extent of the non-reciprocal transaction.

 Step 5 – Notarize the Document (Optional)